This post contains affiliate links. Read the full disclosure here.

 Spend the late afternoon and evening in New Town.
 This is a great place to shop and eat.

-Three Birds — This modern restaurant serves British food with a twist and has a small and cozy dining room.
-I LOVED my meal here.
+- Three Birds — This modern restaurant serves British food with a twist and has a small and cozy dining room.
+This was my favorite meal in Edinburgh!

 - You will do a lot of walking in Edinburgh.
 This is a hilly city with many inclines and cobbled streets, so wear comfortable walking shoes.